-Patent Owner argues that, under its proposed claim construction of "port," Bouevitch discloses at most two ports because the '368 patent equates "port" to "collimator" and disavows circulator ports.
+Patent Owner argues that, under its proposed claim construction of "port," Bouevitch discloses at most two ports because the '678 patent equates "port" to "collimator" and disavows circulator ports.
 PO Resp.
-31-44.
-For the reasons explained above in our claim construction analysis for "port," we reject Patent Owner's claim construction for "port."
+32-45.
+For the reasons explained above in our claim construction analysis, we reject Patent Owner's claim construction for "port."
 Accordingly, we do not agree with Patent Owner's contention that the only ports disclosed by Bouevitch are collimator lenses 12a and 12b.
 See PO Resp.
-44. Petitioner has shown, as discussed above and as supported by Mr. McLaughlin, that Bouevitch discloses the recited input, output, and one or more other ports, as recited by claim 1.
+45. Petitioner has shown, as discussed above and as supported by Mr. McLaughlin, that Bouevitch discloses the recited "multiple fiber collimators, providing an input port... and a plurality of output ports," as recited by claim 1.